flashbots/suapp-examples/examples/build-eth-block/README.md

 This demo uses [suavex-anvil](https://github.com/flashbots/suavex-foundry) as the Ethereum provider for suave-geth, to replicate the conditions of building blocks for mainnet by forking a mainnet RPC provider.

-Set `RPC_URL` to a real mainnet RPC provider in your environment, then run the following to download and run suavex-anvil.
+In another terminal, set `RPC_URL` in your environment to a real mainnet RPC provider, then run the following to download and run suavex-anvil.

 ```sh
 git clone https://github.com/flashbots/suavex-foundry